 Varicella is a highly contagious viral illness caused by infection with the varicella zoster virus (VZV).
 The disease causes fever, sore throat, and a distinctive, itchy rash with fluid-filled blisters that later form scabs.
 Complications of chickenpox can include bacterial infections of the skin, pneumonia, or, less commonly, inflammation of the brain.
 (See "Patient information: Chickenpox prevention and treatment (Beyond the Basics)".)

 A vaccine to prevent chickenpox is recommended for all children.
 Two doses of varicella vaccine are recommended for children 0 to 6 years of age; the first is usually given at 1 year of age and the second at 4 to 6 years.
-A second dose is recommended if a child is older than 7 years and was not previously given two doses of vaccine.
+A second dose is recommended if a child or adult is older than 7 years and was not previously given two doses of vaccine.

 Children who are 7 to 18 years may need vaccines other than those mentioned above if they have missed any of the recommended vaccines for children age 0 to 6 years.
 This may include hepatitis A, hepatitis B, varicella, polio, or measles, mumps, and rubella vaccines.
 The recommended schedule is available through the Centers for Disease Control and Prevention.
 Detailed information about these vaccines is available separately.
 (See "Patient information: Vaccines for infants and children age 0 to 6 years (Beyond the Basics)".)

 Children who are age 7 to 18 years may need additional vaccines if they are at high risk for certain infections, such as pneumococcal infection.
-Influenza vaccine is recommended once per year for all children over age 6 months.
-(See "Patient information: Influenza prevention (Beyond the Basics)".)

 WHERE TO GET MORE INFORMATION

 Your child's healthcare provider is the best source of information for questions and concerns related to your child's medical problem.